 Unforeseen Costs of Roof Replacement

-If you’re wondering, “How much does it cost for a new roof?” then you need to be aware of the unforeseen costs of roof replacement.
-This often happens if there’s been intense damage to your roof—for example, if it’s been ravaged by a winter storm—and it hasn’t been looked at properly or fast enough.
+If you’re curious, “How much does a new roof cost?” then you ought to be mindful of the unforeseen costs of repairing the roof.
+This also happens if the roof has been badly damaged—for example, if it has been destroyed by a snowstorm—and you haven’t looked at it adequately or quickly enough.

-When this happens, the damage to your roof can be more extensive than expected.
-Often, plywood damage can occur anywhere where shingles are missing.
-If you get your roof replaced too late, this damage will be expensive to fix.
+When this occurs, the damage to your roof can be more severe than expected.
+Frequently, plywood loss can occur wherever shingles are absent.
+If the roof is patched too late, this loss is going to be costly to repair.